Kerrie Hipgrave, Psychotherapist, Counsellor & Behavioural Therapist

 Other areas of counselling I deal with

-3. Read, complete and sign a Client Profile Form and Working Agreement attached in your confirmation email.
+3. Read, complete and sign a Client Profile Form, Working Agreement and GDPR attached in your confirmation email.

 4. Attend a consultation to discuss: